 Right now, I am combining all of them them after years of individual refinement and periodic usage.
 I just love the additive synergy created by practicing the whole package!
 Writing this post has really reminded me why each habit is so great!

-If these habits are not realistic for you right now, just know their ultimate purpose is to help you live more intentionally.
+If these personal leadership habits are not realistic for you right now, just know their ultimate purpose is to help you live more intentionally.
 They invite you to give more thought to how you spend your time and use this life you’ve been given.
 Intentional living is one of my favorite parts of leading yourself well!
 If you want to read some other ways to be intentional with your life, you may enjoy reading a post I wrote last fall, 4 Ways to Live More Intentionally.
 You can also read my post Life-Clarity Introduced to learn more about the background behind my work on creating more Life-Clarity with my coaching clients.

 I look forward to hearing your thoughts and questions!
 As always, if I can be helpful as you apply these ideas in your life, feel free to contact me.
 It would be my honor!